JiaoZhang-Amanda/CS-interview/Algorithm/Algorithm Q.md

      return dist, prev
 ```
 ### A*
 A graph traversal and path search algorithm, which is often used in computer science due to its completeness, optimality, and optimal efficiency.
-One major practical drawback is its O(b^d) space complexity, as it stores all generated nodes in memory.
+One major p.ractical drawback is its O(b^d) space complexity, as it stores all generated nodes in memory.

 #### Topological sort
 Topological sorting for **Directed Acyclic Graph (DAG)** is a linear ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.